etowle/1822/README.md

 ![Menu item](/img/menu.png)

 2. Complete the dialog box with information about the round you would like to generate.
+There is an option to copy cell protections from the previous sheet.
+These protections are already added to the SR1 sheet of each template.
+They are useful for preventing players from accidentally overwriting formula-based cells.
+However, copying protections is a surprisingly time-consuming task in Google Sheets, so this may add several seconds to the script's runtime.

 ![New round dialog](/img/new_round.png)